isfopo/SoniScribe/README.md

 # SoniScribe

-Welcome to the **SoniScribe**, a cutting-edge tool designed to streamline your audio transcription workflow.
-Leveraging modern web technologies, this application offers a seamless experience for uploading, playing, and annotating audio files with precision.
+SoniScribe is a modern web-based audio transcription tool built with React, TypeScript, and advanced audio visualization libraries.
+The application enables users to upload, play, and annotate audio files with precision timing and waveform visualization.

 - [SoniScribe](#soniscribe)
   - [Prerequisites](#prerequisites)